temporalio/documentation/docs/go/sessions.md

 ### Is there a complete example?

-Yes, the [file processing example](https://github.com/temporalio/temporal-go-samples/blob/master/cmd/samples/fileprocessing/workflow.go) in the temporal-go-samples repo has been updated to use the session framework.
+Yes, the [file processing example](https://github.com/temporalio/samples-go/tree/master/fileprocessing) in the [temporalio/samples-go](https://github.com/temporalio/samples-go) repo has been updated to use the session framework.

 ### What happens to my Activity if the worker dies?

 If your Activity has already been scheduled, it will be cancelled.
 If not, you will get a `workflow.ErrSessionFailed` error when you call `workflow.ExecuteActivity()`.

 ### Is the concurrent session limitation per process or per host?